YubicoLabs/yed-spoke-example/README.md

 6. In the subsequent dialog click the **Continue in Studio (Advanced)** link

 ## Add a YubiKey to the Service Catalog
-Let's add a YubiKey 5 NFC to the service catalog
+Let's add a YubiKey 5 NFC to the service catalog.

+### Create product catalog hardware model
 1. Navigate to **Product Catalog > Hardware Models**
 2. Click **New**
 3. Fill out the hardware form with the following values